 Master & Dynamic MW07 Go microphone demo:

 How does the Master & Dynamic MW07 Go compare to other true wireless earbuds?

 When it comes to true wireless earbuds, $200 is the price point sweet spot.
 Yes, it’s a bit pricey, but you still get a good bang for your buck.
 Although $200 may seem expensive for earbuds, it’s still within the realm of reason for truly wireless models as they’re generally more expensive than their standard wireless alternatives anyway.

 You’re afforded a lot with the Master & Dynamic MW07 Go.
 Not only do you get to show off your style with these handsome earbuds, but you also benefit from markedly better battery life than the original MW07 earbuds.
 What’s more, the IPX6 rating makes these the most durable Master & Dynamic earbuds to date and among the most durable true wireless workout earbuds in general.

 There are more affordable, equally functional alternatives though.
 If you have a Samsung phone and can forgo extreme water-resistance, the Galaxy Buds Plus remains a super pair of earbuds that include a wireless charging case.
 Listeners who are on a more shoestring budget and don’t mind sacrificing size and design may want the Nothing Ear 1.
-Nothing’s earphones include active noise cancelling, a durable build, and unique, semi-transparent design.
+Nothing’s earphones include active noise canceling, a durable build, and unique, semi-transparent design.
 Both options have better mics than the MW07 Go.

 Yes, the Master & Dynamic MW07 Go is worth the expense if you put style above all else.
 It’s difficult to find a pair of earbuds that masterfully negotiates style, durability, and sound quality but Master & Dynamic pulls it off.

 Again, $200 is a lot to drop on in-ears but if Apple, Beats, and Sony can get away with it, why not a premium audio company from New York?
 My main gripe with the headset has to do with the sub-par microphone quality, but this is the norm, rather than the exception, for truly wireless earbuds.
 If you can afford it, you’re bound to enjoy these stellar earbuds.